ray-project/ray/doc/source/ray-air/trainer.rst

 .. image:: images/train.svg

-Ray AIR Trainers provide a way to scale out training with popular machine learning frameworks.
+Ray AIR Trainers provide a way to scale out training with popular machine learning frameworks

-As part of Ray Train, Trainers integrate with frameworks such as Pytorch, Tensorflow, and XGBoost and provide a seamless abstraction for running distributed multi-node training with fault tolerance.
+As part of Ray Train, Trainers provide a seamless abstraction for running distributed multi-node training with fault tolerance.

 Ray AIR Trainers also integrate with the rest of the Ray ecosystem.
 Trainers leverage Ray Data to enable scalable preprocessing and performant distributed data ingestion.
 After executing training, Trainers output the trained model in the form of